starenka/cheeta/README.md

-Cheeta : A dummy wrapper for MailChimpm API (1.3)
+Cheeta : A dummy wrapper for MailChimp API (1.3)
 ========================================================

 Cheeta is a simple wrapper for MailChimp API (http://apidocs.mailchimp.com/1.3/).
 It uses mailsnake for the work behind the scenes.
 It doesn't cover all the API.